victorlin2/Website/content/authors/admin/_index.md

 <style>body {text-align: justify}</style>

 I am a postdoctoral scholar at Stanford University.
 My research interests center on mass spectrometry, metabolomics, and their applications in biomedical research and environmental health.
-I am particularly interested in leveraging these technologies to explore the molecular mechanisms underlying diseases and to assess the impact of environmental exposures on human health.
+I am particularly interested in leveraging these technologies to investigate the molecular mechanisms underlying diseases and to assess the impact of environmental exposures on human health.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.